aragon/ve-governance/test/escrow/escrow/TEST_CASES.md

   - Can't transfer to nonreceiver
   - can't transfer if not approved or owner
 - Ownership & approvals

   - Test we can grant approval (do as part of withdrawal)
   - Test we can grant ownership ("")

 - Easily query the total voting power of a user
-- Easily query the historic voting power of a user
+- Easily query the historic voting power of a user - can't be done

 Withdrawals